thefonso/api_provider/readme.md

     end

 I have put the routes, within api **namespace**, in this way, it will not conflict with users controller of your actual application, if you have one.
-If you do not have any, you can simply use  **resources :users, :defaults => { :format => 'xml' }** , but I suggest to always use a namespace and group all the controllers related to your API in the "api" folder inside your app/controllers directory only.
+If you do not have any, you can simply use  **resources :users, :defaults => { :format => 'json' }** , but I suggest to always use a namespace and group all the controllers related to your API in the "api" folder inside your app/controllers directory only.

 Also, I have set the default **:format** here as **json** .
 If you do not set it, rails will consider it as an html request if the user does not pass any format.
 Now from the command line type the following